srid/emanote/docs/demo/markdown.md

 ---
+order: -100
 page:
   description: "Various non-standard Markdown features supported by Emanote"
 ---

 # *Extended* Markdown :writing_hand:

-Emanote notes are primarily written in **Markdown** format, which has first-class support (even though other formats like [orgmode](./orgmode.org) are supported in a basic form).
+Emanote notes are primarily written in **Markdown** format, but [[orgmode]] is also supported in a basic form.
 A tutorial is [available here](https://commonmark.org/help/tutorial/).
 Below we shall highlight some of the commonmark extensions that Emanote supports on top of standard Mardown syntax.

 ## Wiki Links